learn-co-curriculum/hash-iteration/README.md

 winner
 ```

-If you run your tests now, you should be passing.
+If you run your tests now, the test for #select_winner should be passing.

 ### A Closer Look